The Active investing vs Passive investing war has been going on for years.

 ETF on Steroids

-We have written about how finance academics have largely agreed on certain Factors that have contributed to excess returns in this previous article.
+We have written about how finance academics have largely agreed on certain Factors that have contributed to excess returns previously in “Factor Investing – 5 proven ways to invest for higher returns“.
 By considering these factors in the construction of an ETF, the ETF performs as if it is on steroids!

 Smart Beta ETFs have the best of both worlds.
 Typical of mainstream ETFs, they are low cost and transparent with their methodologies.
 On top of that, they boast higher returns than normal ETFs through the clever exploitation of various Factors.

 Let us examine some Smart Beta ETFs and see how they stack up against their plain vanilla cousins.

 iShares Russell 2000 ETF (IWM) vs iShares Russell 2000 Value ETF (IWN)

 Amongst all the factors, Value is the most established and accepted.
 The higher the value (the cheaper the stocks), the better the returns.
 There is little argument that Value is a market beating factor.

 In this example, we compared two ETFs in the Russell 2000 Index stock universe.
 The vanilla Russell 2000 index is a small-cap stock market index comprising of the bottom 2,000 stocks in the Russell 3000 index.
 The Smart Beta Russell 2000 Value ETF on the other hand is constructed from the same universe but is weighed towards value stocks.